 You need MIBs for all of the elements you are implementing in the subagent and for any elements referenced by these MIBs (such that all element names resolve to the OID numbers).
-As a minimum you will need the SMI MIB rfc1442.my and the textual conventions v2-tc.my.
+As a minimum you will need the SMIv2 MIB, snmp-smi.my, and the textual conventions, snmp-tc.my.
 These are in the /usr/examples/esnmp directory.

-Compile your MIBs.
+2. Compile your MIBs.

 Once you obtain MIB definitions, use them to generate the object tables for your new subagent.
-The objective is to take the MIB specification text for each of the MIBs, remove the ASN.1 specifications, and compile them into C language modules that contain the local object tables.
+The objective is to take the MIB specification text for each of the MIBs, extract the ASN.1 specifications, and compile them into C language modules that contain the local object tables.